 For most of us, what we know about police interrogations comes from movies and TV shows.
 Unfortunately, these depictions are not bound by accuracy or reality, and so they can often be misleading.
 As such, if you find yourself in a real-life police interrogation situation, it is important you understand the reality behind your rights regarding what you can and should say.
-The best thing to do is to exercise your right to remain silent until you can contact a skilled Philadelphia criminal defense lawyer like those at The Law Offices of Lloyd Long, who can appear by your side and advise you on whether or not you should answer some or all of the questions posed.
+The best thing to do is to exercise your right to remain silent until you can contact a skilled Philadelphia criminal defense lawyer like those at The Liberty Law Team, who can appear by your side and advise you on whether or not you should answer some or all of the questions posed.
 Below, we explain how police interrogations work and how we can assist you in protecting your rights during such an interrogation and beyond.

 Can You Refuse to Talk to the Police in Pennsylvania?

 Under both the U.S. and state constitutions, you always have the right to remain silent in the face of police questioning.
 The officers may try to lull you into a false sense of security by saying that you are not a suspect and they are only looking for your help in solving a case.
-However, just because you are not currently a suspect does not mean you cannot become one if you say the wrong thing, which is why you should not speak to the police until you have consulted with an experienced Delaware County criminal defense attorney like those on the team at The Law Offices of Lloyd Long.
+However, just because you are not currently a suspect does not mean you cannot become one if you say the wrong thing, which is why you should not speak to the police until you have consulted with an experienced Delaware County criminal defense attorney like those on the team at The Liberty Law Team.
 Even after you are arrested, you can refuse to talk to the police except to provide them with basic biographic information like your name.
 Once your attorney is by your side, we can advise you about whether it might be in your interest to answer some of the questions, or to simply remain silent.

 How Long Are Police Allowed to Interrogate You in Pennsylvania?